Puzzlots/capes/README.md

-# capes
+# The Cape mod storage
-The cape mod shipping container
+Where all the capes and data is stored